qosf/qosf.org/qosf.org/quantum-futures-hackathon.md

 ## Overview

 Toronto's first Quantum Futures Hackathon is co-organized by CERN (the world's largest particle accelerator) and QOSF.
 The Toronto leg of the hackathon will be held at the Fields Institute from Friday the 18th to Sunday the 20th of October 2019 whilst the Swiss leg will take place simultaneously at CERN IdeaSquare.
 [Register now](https://docs.google.com/forms/d/e/1FAIpQLSeuOYCQLf6wGGB6nMrVsnK4fZs1zL1ioSgK7A-DSKZukTONHA/viewform?usp=sf_link) to secure your chance to explore one of the most promising technologies of our time.
-The hackathon is a follow up event to the Quantum Future Workshop, which took place at CERN earlier this year.
+The hackathon is a follow up event to the Quantum Futures Workshop, which took place at CERN earlier this year.

 Participants will learn more about quantum computing by working in cross-disciplinary teams, exploring the emerging quantum-based technologies and developing their own contributions.
 Mentored by top scientists from both industry and academia, they will engage in a wide range of projects and challenges, such designing online games, developing solutions that help physicists at CERN, and quantum-generated artworks.